IntelLabs/Open-Omics-Acceleration-Framework/applications/Autodock/README.md

 ```
 These files contain the docking results in both `.dlg` and `.xml` formats.

+## Additional Ways to Run Autodock

+OpenOmics supports multiple ways to run Autodock depending on your workflow and scale.
+Choose the mode that best fits your use case:

+### 1. Run as a Microservice
+If you want to expose Autodock as a service that can be queried over an API, you can deploy it as a microservice.
+Refer to [here](https://github.com/IntelLabs/Open-Omics-Acceleration-Framework/tree/main/applications/Autodock/microservice/README.md) for setup instructions and API usage details.

+### 2. Run on Cloud Instances (Nextflow)
+To run many Autodock tasks over multiple cloud instances, we provide a Nextflow-based option.
+This allows you to scale Autodock tasks easily across cloud infrastructure.
+Refer to [here](https://github.com/IntelLabs/Open-Omics-Acceleration-Framework/tree/main/applications/Autodock/nextflow/README.md)

 ---

 The original README content of AutoDock as follows: